tunylund/shared-state/server/README.md

     difficult networks.
 ICE servers are a combination of STUN servers and TURN servers.

-      * STUN servers allow WebRTC to get real ips in networks that utilize NATs (most do).
+      * STUN servers allow WebRTC to get real ips in networks that utilize NATs (most do). e.g. with `stun:localhost`

-      * TURN servers will provide a proxy for clients that cannot establish WebRTC connections directly
+      * TURN servers will provide a proxy for clients that cannot establish WebRTC connections directly. e.g. with `turn:localhost`

       For more information, see https://webrtc.org/getting-started/turn-server